dustinmcafee/RustVNC/encoding_comparison.md

 **❌ Missing Features:**
 - No cursor shape updates
 - No desktop size change notifications
-- No advanced encodings (H264, ZYWRLE, TightPng)
+- No advanced encodings (ZYWRLE, TightPng)
 - No cache or XOR optimizations
+- H.264 constant defined but not implemented (matches libvncserver - removed in 2016)

 ---